 Button objects in a base class, but your new subclass produces

-When you want to reuse some existing objects, instead of rebuilding new ones.
+When you want to save system resources and reuse existing objects, instead of rebuilding new ones.

-For example, when you're dealing with large or resource-intensive objects like database connections, etc.
+For example, when dealing with large or resource-intensive objects like database connections, etc.

-Plus, the client code that uses your class doesn't want to know so much implementation details of your class.
+On the other hand, client code, which uses your objects, can not contain it either.
+Otherwise, it would know too much implementation details of your class.
 Therefore, you need to have a single method for encapsulating this logic.
 That would be a factory method.

 How to Implement

-Create a common product interface and make all products implementing it.
-This interface should define methods that make sense for every product.
+Extract the common interface for all products.
+This interface should declare methods that make sense for every product.

-Add an empty factory method in the creator class.
-Its signature should return the abstract product type.
+Add an empty factory method inside the creator class.
+Its signature should return the product interface type.

-Go over the creator code and find all calls to a product constructors.
-One by one, extract them to the factory method.
-Put the factory method call in their place.
+Go over the creator's code and find all references to product constructors.
+One by one, replace them with calls to the factory method but extract product creation code to the factory method.

-You might need to add a parameter to factory method to control which product the factory method should return.
+You might need to add a temporary parameter to the factory method that will be used to control which product will be created.

-At this point, the factory method's code may seem pretty ugly.
-It could have a large switch operator that picks type of a product that will be created.
-But don't worry, we'll fix it right away.
+At this point, the factory method's code may look pretty ugly.
+It may have a large switch operator that picks which product class will be instantiated.
+But do not worry, we will fix it right away.